Hisaacs/Quiz-timer/README.md

 ```
 Navigation options:  "View High scores" and the "Time" value which has been set at 0
 To start the user arrives at the 'Home Page' and is presented with a button "Start Quiz"
 •	When the user clicks on the "Start Quiz" button.
 The user is presented with a series of questions.
-The timer gets initialized with a value and immediately begins the countdown.
+• The timer gets initialized with a value and immediately begins the countdown.
 •	The score is calculated by the time remaining.
-Answering as quickly and correctly will results in a higher score.
+• Answering as quickly and correctly will results in a higher score.
-•	Answering incorrectly will results in a time-penalty (for example, 20 seconds will be subtracted from the time remaining).
+•	Answering incorrectly will results in a time-penalty
+  for example, 20 seconds will be subtracted from the time remaining.
-•	When your time runs out and all questions have been answered, the user is presented with a final score and is prompted to enter their name.
-Their final score and their name, then get stored in local Storage.
+•	When your time runs out and all questions have been answered, the user is presented
+  with a final score and is prompted to enter their name.
+• Their final score and their name, then get stored in local Storage.
 ```

 Preview: Video link